shashankpenumatcha/WebRTC-webcam-loopback/README.md

 ## TLS

 Recent versions of Chrome require secure websockets for WebRTC.
 Thus, this example utilizes HTTPS.
 Included is a self-signed certificate that must be accepted in the browser for the example to work.

-## Problems?

-WebRTC is a rapidly evolving beast.
-Being an example that I don't check often, I rely on users for reports if something breaks.
-Issues and pull requests are greatly appreciated.

 ## License